 Choosing the right outdoor antenna also requires consideration.
 Antenna Web, a site managed by the Consumer Electronics Association, can help you decide on the right one.
 Entering your location will offer station results as well as outdoor antenna recommendations.
 The color-coded table shows the antenna type recommended for receiving each station, from yellow for a small, multi-directional antenna to violet, denoting a large directional with a preamp.

-If you want to keep up with local channels without paying for costly cable or an expensive streaming service, OTA TV is the way to go.
+If you want to keep up with local channels for free, OTA TV is the way to go.
 It can also be an excellent way to supplement your streaming with entertaining, live programs.